CP1401/Practicals/prac_01/README.md

 ## Problem Decomposition

 For the following 3 problem descriptions, identify the **nouns** and **verbs** (separately) in each.

+Note: You will end up with 6 separate answers for this section - the nouns & verbs, then the algorithm, for each of the 3 problems.

-You could copy the text and highlight each kind of word in different colours, or write two separate lists.
+Write two separate lists (with subheadings) for each.
+If you're writing your answers using Word, you could copy the text and highlight each type of word in different colours or similar.
 (Don't get hung up on the exact details of the words.)

 Then go through the set of nouns and verbs and work out which